gillian-guide/gillian-guide.github.io/docs/en/essential-modding/fusionfix.md

         - See the [optimal graphics settings for FusionFix](../../additional-setup.md/#__tabbed_2_2).
         - **Do not enable `Check For Fusion Fix Updates`.**

-    !!! tip "If using GFWL..."
+    !!! tip "If using GFWL for multiplayer..."
-        Press "Continue" on the warning.

-        Text below is outdated, please wait for an update!

-        {--

         Apply this [patch](https://github.com/gillian-guide/GTAIV.EFLC.FusionFix-GFWL/releases/latest) on top.

         If **only playing multiplayer**, consider the multiplayer-only [patch](https://github.com/SandeMC/GTAIV.EFLC.FusionFix-GFWLMin/releases/latest) for increased stability instead.

-        --}

 !!! tip "Modloading"
     This mod can be used for modloading purposes.
 See [Fusion Overloader](../../extras/modloading.md/#fusion-overloader) for more details.